top of page

 • Federal Office of Justice.

-If a foreigner with a conviction is entered in the visa warning file, the issuance of a residence permit is only possible under difficult conditions.
+If a foreigner with a conviction is registered in the visa warning file, the issuance of a residence permit is only possible under difficult conditions.

 4.2 Consequences of criminal offenses for future entries (entry ban)

-The commission of crimes by foreigners not only has a direct impact on the current residence, but also on future entries of the foreigner.
-In this respect, the German authorities can impose a so-called entry ban on foreigners.
-As a result of the entry and residence ban, the foreigner is not allowed to enter the federal territory and the territory of the other member states of the European Union or the other Schengen states (Section 11 of the Residence Act).
-If the entry ban is imposed, entry into the Schengen area is no longer possible.
-This can have serious consequences (especially for business people and entrepreneurs).
+The commission of crimes by foreigners not only directly impacts their current residence permit, but also their future entry into the country.
+German authorities can therefore impose a so-called entry ban on foreigners.
+As a result of the entry and residence ban, the foreigner is prohibited from entering the federal territory and the territory of other member states of the European Union or other Schengen states (Section 11 of the Residence Act).
+Once the entry ban is imposed, entry into the Schengen area is no longer possible.
+This can have serious consequences (particularly for business people and entrepreneurs).

 4.3 Consequences of criminal offenses for naturalization

-The commission of criminal offenses is also very relevant in the naturalization process.
-Certain criminal offenses can therefore block naturalization or interrupt the naturalization process if it is already underway.
+The commission of criminal offenses also plays a significant role in the naturalization process.
+Certain offenses can therefore block naturalization or interrupt the naturalization process if it is already underway.

 What happens to my naturalization process if I commit a crime?

-If a crime is committed during the naturalization process, the naturalization authority will stop the naturalization process until the investigation by the public prosecutor or the criminal court has been completed.
+If a crime is committed during the naturalization process, the naturalization authority will stop the naturalization process until the investigation by the public prosecutor's office or the criminal court is completed.

 Can I be naturalized despite committing crimes?

-In principle, naturalization is blocked if the naturalization applicant has committed a criminal offense.
-However, according to the law, minor penalties are not taken into account (Section 12a StAG).
-The following penalties do not lead to a ban on naturalization:
+In principle, naturalization is barred if the applicant has committed a criminal offense.
+However, the law disregards minor offenses (Section 12a of the Citizenship Act).
+Therefore, the following offenses do not lead to a bar to naturalization:

-Can the withdrawal of a driving license or a professional ban also lead to a ban on naturalization?
+Can the revocation of a driver’s license or a professional ban also lead to a ban on naturalization?

-Yes, so-called reform measures (i.e. withdrawal of a driving license and professional ban) can also lead to exclusion from naturalization in individual cases (Section 12a, Paragraph 1, Sentence 5 of the StAG in conjunction with Section 61 of the StGB).
+Yes, so-called measures of reform (i.e. withdrawal of driving license and professional ban) can in individual cases lead to exclusion from naturalization (Section 12a Paragraph 1 Sentence 5 StAG in conjunction with Section 61 StGB).

 If I commit a crime, am I permanently barred from naturalization?

 No, committing criminal offenses only leads to a temporary exclusion from naturalization.
-In this respect, there is a so-called prohibition on exploitation if the penalties have been erased from the Federal Central Register (Section 51 BZRG).
+In this respect, there is a so-called prohibition on exploitation if the criminal offenses have been expunged from the Federal Central Register (Section 51 of the Federal Central Register Act).

 Crime Naturalization: When can I apply for naturalization after a crime?

-When you can apply for naturalization after a crime depends on when the conviction is deleted from the Federal Central Register.
-The deletion periods according to Section 46 BZRG are:
+When you can apply for naturalization after a criminal offense depends on when the conviction is expunged from the Federal Central Register.
+According to Section 46 of the Federal Central Register of Criminal Records Act (BZRG), the expungement periods are:

 • 5 years as a rule,